Heiquanjing/CarND-Traffic-Sign-Classifier-Project/writeup_Chao_Liu.md

 --- This model worked  well, but the validation set accuracy was lower than 93%，so I tried to implemente the Sermanet/LeCun model from their traffic sign classifier paper and there was an immediate improvement.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 --- The architecture of the  modified LeNet:
-1. 5x5 convolution (Input 32x32x3, Output 28x28x6)
+1. 5x5 convolution (Input 32x32x3, Output 28x28x16)
 2. ReLU
-3. 2x2 max pool (Input 28x28x6, Output 14x14x6)
+3. 2x2 max pool (Input 28x28x16, Output 14x14x16)
-4. 5x5 convolution (Input 14x14x6, Output 10x10x16)
+4. 5x5 convolution (Input 14x14x16, Output 10x10x32)
 5. ReLU
-6. 2x2 max pool (Input 10x10x16, Output 5x5x16)
+6. 2x2 max pool (Input 10x10x16, Output 5x5x32)
-7. 5x5 convolution (Input 5x5x6, Output 1x1x400)
+7. 5x5 convolution (Input 5x5x32, Output 1x1x400)
-8. Flatten layers from numbers 7 (1x1x400 -> 400) and 3 (14x14x6 -> 1176)
+8. Flatten layers from numbers 7 (1x1x400 -> 400) and 6 (5x5x32 -> 800)
-9. Concatenate the two flattened layers to a single size-1576 layer
+9. Concatenate the two flattened layers to a single size-1200 layer
 10. ReLU
 11. Dropout layer (keep_prob = 0.5)
-12. Fully connected layer (Input 1576, Output 240)
+12. Fully connected layer (Input 1200, Output 200)
 10. ReLU
 11. Dropout layer (keep_prob = 0.5)
-12. Fully connected layer (Input 240, Output 43)
+12. Fully connected layer (Input 200, Output 43)

+![alt text][image3]

 * Which parameters were tuned?
 How were they adjusted and why?
 --- EPOCHES, BATCH_SIZE and the learing rate.
 The more epoches the high accuracy, but the accuracy will keep in a small range after certain epoches, so too many epoches have no mean.
-I set 30 to the parameter EPOCHES.
+I set 30 to the parameter EPOCHES, but we don't need to wait the model after 30 epoches.
+Here  I expect the good accuracy will be higher than 0.96, so when I get the valid accuracy larger than 0.96 for 2 consecutive times, the accuracy looks like stable, then I stop training the model.
 The BATCH_SIZE is 100.
 Learning rate is 0.001.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
 --- The parameter keep_prob for the Dropout is 0.5,  while the count of the combination of net is the most one, and the dropout will improve the overfitting problem significantly.